 The faculty do not manage the hiring of RA/TA, nor do they have funding to support Masters students.

 At this time, the department does not publish job placement data of its graduates.
-Instead, we provide a general trend of the job placements in recent years:
+Instead, we can provide a general trend of job placements in recent years:

 The number of students who pursue graduate programs is steadily increasing.